E137299/6.3-Sort-Pop-and-No-Owls/README.md

 # 6.3-Sort-Pop-and-No-Owls
 ## Sort and Pop

 Create a function,sort_and_pop(), that take a list as an argument.
-It shoudl sort the list and remove the first and last element in the list.
+It should sort the list and remove the first and last element in the list.
 The function will return the modified list.

 **EXAMPLE**
 Function Call: